Triangle

 As a student on this course, you should factor some additional costs into your budget, alongside your tuition fees and living expenses such as travel and accommodation.

-You should be able to access the books and resources you need for the course through our libraries, however, you may wish to purchase your own copies or get specific books which may cost up to £80 each.
+Students should be able to access the books and resources needed for the course through our libraries, however, they may wish to purchase their own copies or get specific books which may cost up to £80 each.

 Funding